Norms in sinogram space and stability estimates for the Radon transform: Filtering and Regularization

-or a simple filtered backprojection using Matlab's ``iradon'' command:
+where $R_\alpha^\# $ is a regularized approximation of $R^{-1}$.
+In our numerical experiments, we use simple filtered backprojection for $R_{\alpha}^{\#}$ via Matlab's ``iradon'' command:

-For the norm $\norm{\cdot}_S$ in the proximal operator $\prox_{\alpha \|\cdot\|_S}$, we either use the Radon-TV norm $\|\cdot\|_{\no}$ or the $p$-th power of the Sharafutdinov norm $\norm{\cdot}_\RsptSnR^p$.
-In the numerical experiments, we observed that the first approach \eqref{purebb} does not yields satisfactory results, while the second \eqref{irbb} does.
+However, note that the nonlinear sinogram filtering can, of course, in principle be combined with any other regularization method in place of \text{iradon}.
+For the norm $\norm{\cdot}_S$ in the proximal operator $\prox_{\alpha \|\cdot\|_S}$, we either use the Radon-TV norm $\|\cdot\|_{\no}$ or the $p$-th power of the Sharafutdinov norm, $\norm{\cdot}_\RsptSnR^p$.

+\begin{remark} \rm Even though a full analysis of the method given in \eqref{bappfil} is outside the scope of the article, we now briefly sketch how a possible convergence analysis of it could proceed.
+Based on standard theory, the computed $f$ in \eqref{bappfil} would converge to the exact solution, if $\prox_{\alpha \|\cdot\|_S}(y)$ is treated as perturbed data and the regularization parameter in $R_\alpha^\#$ is chosen according to $\delta$, where here $\delta$ is the bound $\| \prox_{\alpha \|\cdot\|_S}(y) - R f^\dagger\| \leq C \delta$.
+Similarly as for Tikhonov regularization, we may then estimate \eqref{babel} to verify that this condition can be satisfied if the corresponding regularization parameter $\alpha$ is also chosen appropriately. \end{remark}

+\begin{remark} \rm Since the proposed method \eqref{irbb}, as well as \eqref{bappfil}, is only an approximation of the motivating Tikhonov regularization \eqref{eqin}, it may be of interest to illustrate ways to modify the algorithm such that it becomes an exact minimization method for \eqref{eqin}.
+Ignoring technical difficulties (such as whether the subgradient of $\|.\|_S$, denoted by $\partial_{\|.\|_S}$, satisfies the condition $\partial \|R f\|_S = R^*(\partial_{\|R f\|_S})$; cf., e.g., \cite[Prop.~5.7]{EkTe}), the optimality condition of \eqref{eqin} reads

+Here, $\eta$ is an element in the nullspace of $R^*$, which equals the orthogonal complement of $\overline{\text{Ran}(R)}$, i.e., the closure of the range of $R$.
+(Note that our method above is obtained by setting $\eta$ to $0$.)
+Now, let $Q_R$ denote the orthogonal projector onto $\overline{\text{Ran}(R)}$.
+Then, the optimality conditions are equivalently to